bamlab/dev-standards/react-native/features/offline-redux.mo.md

 ### Without Redux Offline

-We also implemented writing feature without redux offline on [HLI](https://github.com/bamlab/exanergy-routes/tree/staging/src/redux/offline)
+We also implemented writing feature without redux offline on a project @BAM, let me know if you want to know more !

-## Tips & TroubleShooting
+## Tips & TroubleShoot

 * In order to be able to detect this, you can use the react-native's [`NetInfo.isConnected`](https://facebook.github.io/react-native/docs/netinfo.html#docsNav) function to get the connectivity status your phone thinks it has.